 My mother has always had a history of cheering on those that have and are hurting me.
 She would even chastise me as a child whenever I tried to speak up for myself.
 She continues her rally for those same people now that I am an adult.
 My mother even called my abuser to tell him it was my fault and she was going to pray for me.
 Not one care in the world for her own daughter.

 The Double Agent

 There is one family member, one of my aunts I used to speak to quite often.
-At first she seemed like she was a non-participant in the mean girls club, but she is.
+At first, she seemed like she was a non-participant in the mean girls club, but she is.
 She is what I call a double agent.
 She reports back to the head narcissist in charge, and she likes to try to encourage me to get involved in highly undesirable situations.
 I highly suspect she is helping my mother spread lies about me.
 The frequency in which we communicate has dwindled quite a bit.
 I have been distancing myself and less likely to answer my phone when she calls.

 That One Person

 Out of all of my mother’s potential recruits, there has been one and only one person who has called her out.
 This person is actually a friend of the family and my hero.
-She pulled me aside while I was home from college years ago and told me, “You know your mamma is jealous of you.”
+She pulled me aside while I was home from college years ago and told me, “You know your mama is jealous of you.”
 I was actually relieved to hear her say that.
-For a long time, my daddy told me my thinking was flawed in defense of my mamma.
+For a long time, my daddy told me my thinking was flawed in defense of my mama.
 For a long time, I was cut off and otherwise ignored when I tried to bring her behavior to light to others.

 Confronting the Narcissist

 I actually confronted my narcissistic mother about her tall tales.
 I told her I know that she is the one manufacturing drama by telling people I have said and done things that never happened.
 She “broke down” and started to get “choked up”.
 She said she would explain it to me, but I wouldn’t understand.
 I told her, “There is nothing to understand.
 Everything you said has been untrue.”
 That was the end of that and a few days later she was back at it.
 She is who she is.